rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/local-communication-native.md

 ## Tutorial walkthrough

-In this tutorial, you will add three devices namely _device_rn, _Publisher Device_ and _Subscriber Device_.
+In this tutorial, you will add three devices namely _Native_Network_Device_, _Publisher Device_ and _Subscriber Device_.
 You will also create and deploy _ROS Publisher_ and _ROS Subscriber_ packages.